JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 }
 ```

-### Fetching the count of all types and classes
+### Fetching the Count of All Types With a Set of Classes

+This query returns all types that have the specified classes.
+The query requires
+two parameters:

+- `classes`: An array of strings detailing which classes should be returned.
+- `filterType`: A `FilterType` (`AND` or `OR`).

+If `OR` is specified as the filter type, any entity that has any class in the
+filter will be included in the count.
+By default, the query uses `AND`, which
+only includes entities that have _all_ of the specified classes in the count.

+Note: This resolver uses the `JSON` scalar as the return type.

 ```graphql
 query testQuery ($classes: [String], filterType: FilterType) {
   typeCounts (classes: $classes, filterType: $filterType) }
 ```

-Note: This resolver uses the `JSON` scalar as the return type.

-If `OR` is specified as the filter type, all of the types between the
-classes will be returned.
-By default, the query `AND`s the classes
-and returns only the count of entities that have _all_ of the specified
-classes.

 Example result: